prologin/iorgen/CONTRIBUTING.md

 the code too much between the different languages.
 You might think, for instance, that C and C++ are very close, and thus some functions between the two languages might be factorized.
-But it only makes the code more complicated for both languages, and it make it close to impossible to made some tweaks to one of the two. *Iorgen*'s premise is that each language will have its own specificities, and will have a unique way to be generated.
+But it only makes the code more complicated for both languages, and it makes it close to impossible to made some tweaks to one of the two. *Iorgen*'s premise is that each language will have its own specificities, and will have a unique way to be generated.